Employment status exceptions

 From April 2016 the Government have tried to close this loophole by saying that agency workers (and other temporary workers employed through an employment intermediary) will be prevented from claiming relief on their travel and subsistence expenses if they are under the supervision, direction or control, of any person, in the manner in which they undertake their role.

 As such, from April 2016, you may be asked whether a worker who is supplied to you by an agency is under supervision, direction or control (or the right thereof) in the manner they under take their work – as explained in more detail above.
-Please note that workers are assumed to be under supervision, direction or control, unless it is shown otherwise.
+Please note that for this purpose, workers are assumed to be under supervision, direction or control, unless it is shown otherwise.

 You can find more information about the April 2016 travel and subsistence changes on GOV.UK.